aakritisi/receipt-processor/readme.md

 4. You can see the result in the response body, which should return a JSON body having an id.
 ![](/Users/aakritisingh/Desktop/Screen Shot 2023-07-02 at 9.00.35 AM.png)
 5. Copy the id and replace it in the place of id in this URL: http://localhost:7002/receipts/{id}/points
-6. Copy the above URL and enter it, change the method to get, click on run.
+6. Copy the above URL and enter it, change the method to GET and click Send.
 ![](/Users/aakritisingh/Desktop/Screen Shot 2023-07-02 at 9.08.06 AM.png)
 7. The response should be a JSON body containing counts
 ![](/Users/aakritisingh/Desktop/Screen Shot 2023-07-02 at 9.09.26 AM.png)